 The cheddar and ranch (instead of tangy white sauce) make it differ from a classic fish taco, but it’s so good most people don’t care.
 Brigantine's also has a spicy grilled swordfish taco, if you want to deviate from the popular fish taco route while eating at the establishment.
 Also, if in North County San Diego, Brigantine's sister restaurant in Carlsbad, Miguel's Cocina, has a similar taco to the Brigantine's famous one on the menu.

 Hours: Lunch: Monday through Saturday, 11:30 a.m. to 2:30 p.m. and Brunch on Sunday from 10:30 a.m. to 2:30 p.m.
 Dinner: Sunday through Thursday, 5 p.m. to 8:30 p.m.; Friday through Saturday, 5 p.m. to 9 p.m.

-That rounds up my list of my favorite fish taco restaurants in San Diego, ranging from classic preparation to more creative, and grilled heartiness to fried bliss.
-Did I include any of your favorite fish tacos?
+That rounds up our list of my favorite fish taco restaurants in San Diego, ranging from classic preparation to more creative, and grilled heartiness to fried bliss.
+Did we include any of your favorite fish tacos?